dashingsoft/pyarmor/docs/mode.rst

 * Mode 3

-It's an enhancement of Mode 2.
-When visiting any module attribute or calling any function in the module with restrict mode 3, it will check the caller.
-If the caller is not obfuscated, protection exception is raised.
+It's an enhancement of mode 2, it also protects module attributes.
+When visiting any module attribute or calling any module function, the caller will be checked and raise protection exception if the caller is not obfuscated.

 * Mode 4

-It's almost same as mode 3, module attributes and function calling are protected.
-The difference is that it could be imported from plain script.
+It's almost same as mode 3, the only difference is that it doesn't check the main script is obfuscated or not when it's imported.

 It's mainly used to obfuscate the Python package.
 The common way is that the `__init__.py` is obfuscated by restrict mode 1, all the other modules in this